seaseaseaseaseaseasea/platform-documentation/src/tutorials/spawn_shared_asset_tutorial.md

 ### Create OnEnterTrigger Function

-The `OnEnterTrigger` function will check what environment.
+The `OnEnterTrigger` function will check what environment the script is in.

 - If the script is being run in the server environment, then it will restart the game.
 - If the script is being run in the client environment, then it will play the finish area effect.